Most people know they should be active, but many people don’t know how much activity they need to do.

-Children and teens need more activity than adults.
+Children and teens (5 to 17 years) need more activity than adults.
 They should do moderate to vigorous activity for at least 60 minutes everyday.
 It’s even better if they’re active for longer.

 If children are very inactive, they can get health benefits from 30 minutes of moderate activity every day and slowly work up to 60 minutes.
 More is always better!

 Being active means you have to make an effort.
-Here are some examples of different types of activity and how much effort is needed to do them.
+Here are some examples of different types of activity and how much intensity is needed to do them.

 To get the most benefits from being active, do different types of activities like: